You are here

 Therapeutic Goods Order No. 87 - General requirements for the labelling of biologicals (TGO 87)

-The requirements for FMT products include the Therapeutic Goods Order No. 87 General requirements for the labelling of biologicals applies to all steps in the manufacturing.
-The labelling requirements apply from the point of stool collection, through processing and release of the final FMT product.
+FMT products must comply with TGO 87, which applies to all steps in the manufacturing process of biologicals.
+All labelling requirements apply from the point of stool collection, through processing and release of the final FMT product.